Largest artificial non-nuclear explosions: Ocean Liberty in Brest, France

 On 28 July 1947, the Norwegian cargo ship Ocean Liberty exploded in the French port of Brest.
 The cargo consisted of 3,300 tonnes of ammonium nitrate in addition to paraffin and petrol.
 The explosion killed 22 people, hundreds were injured, 4,000–5,000 buildings were damaged.

 Cádiz Explosion

 On 18 August 1947, a naval ammunition warehouse containing mostly mines and torpedoes exploded in Cádiz, in southern Spain, for unknown reasons.
 The explosion of 200 tons of TNT destroyed a large portion of the city.
-Officially, the explosion killed 150 people; the real death toll is suspected to be higher.
+Officially, the explosion killed 150 people; the real death toll is suspected to be greater.

 General Vatutin cargo ship explosion in Magadan, Russia

 On 19 December 1947, the Liberty class cargo ship General Vatutin exploded in the Soviet port of Magadan at Nagayeva Bay on the Russian Far East.
 The ship transported 3,313 tonnes of ammonal and TNT for the mining industry.
 Another cargo ship Vyborg, carrying 193 tonnes of chemical substances including detonators and fuse cords, also detonated from the explosion.
 More than 90 people were killed, more than 500 were injured.
 The explosion caused a tsunami with broken ice, damaging and destroying many buildings.